Avesta-FA/EventLog-CheatSheet/README.md

 4755: A security-enabled local group membership was enumerated
 These events were added with windows 10 and it allows you detect reconnaissance activity in the network.
 You will need to whitelist mmc, services, taskhostw, explorer and focus on important groups and accounts.

+### Network Share
+5140: Network share was accessed
+5145: Shared object accessed
+Adversaries might use shares to laterally move in your environment.
+Adversaries will commonly use these shares: C$, ADMIN$, IPC$